IHC CJ will hear objections againt cipher case hearing in Attock Jail

-The case pertains to the challenge against the Ministry of Law’s notification concerning the transfer of the PTI chairman’s case to the court, and this hearing is slated for the upcoming day.
+The case pertains to the challenge against the Ministry of Law’s notification concerning the transfer of the PTI chairman’s case to the court, and this hearing is slated for today.

 The Office of the Registrar at the Islamabad High Court has issued the cause list for the said case.